-The first thing to do when making furniture is to select the appropriate materials.
-Although pine and poplar are standard options, it can still be challenging to choose which is best suited for your project, as using the wrong wood can make or break it.
+It goes unsaid that the first step of furniture making is selecting the appropriate materials.
+Although pine and poplar are standard wood options, it can still be challenging to choose which is best suited for your project.

 What is Poplar?

-Poplar is a less attractive wood that can stand in for more expensive species like aspen, cottonwood, and magnolia.
+Poplar wood is an attractive wood that can stand in for more expensive species like aspen, cottonwood, and magnolia.

 You can find black, dark green, and light brown colors in its heartwood.
 Its color has little bearing on its usability, but some lumberyards will allow you to specify color when placing an order.